alterasc/alterasc.github.io/docs/Spells.md

 Casting Goodberry creates a Bunch of Goodberries and stores them in the party inventory.
 When eaten the goodberries heal 2d4 point of damage, however if they are eaten more than once a day they can make the creature that ate them sick for a short time.

-Druid 1, Hunter 1, Shaman 1, Skulking Hunter 1
+Druid 1, Hunter 1, Shaman 1, Soldier of Gaia 1, Skulking Hunter 1

 `f8774451760a427ab4694d10581cfda6`
 `GoodberryAbility`